-Project completion means that all necessary title transfer requirements and construction work have been performed; the project complies with the requirements of this part (including the property standards under §92.251); the final drawdown of HOME funds has been disbursed for the project; and the project completion information has been entered into the disbursement and information system established by HUD, except that with respect to rental housing project completion, for the purposes of §92.502(d) of this part, project completion occurs upon completion of construction and before occupancy.
-For tenant-based rental assistance, project completion means the final drawdown has been disbursed for the project.
+Project completion means that all necessary title transfer requirements and construction work have been performed; the project complies with the requirements of this part (including the property standards under Sec.
+92.251); the final drawdown has been disbursed for the project; and the project completion information has been entered in the disbursement and information system established by HUD.
+For tenantbased rental assistance, project completion means the final drawdown has been disbursed for the project.

-Reconstruction means the rebuilding, on the same lot, of housing standing on a site at the time of project commitment, except that housing that was destroyed may be rebuilt on the same lot if HOME funds are committed within 12 months of the date of destruction.
+Reconstruction means the rebuilding, on the same lot, of housing standing on a site at the time of project commitment.
 The number of housing units on the lot may not be decreased or increased as part of a reconstruction project, but the number of rooms per unit may be increased or decreased.
 Reconstruction also includes replacing an existing substandard unit of manufactured housing with a new or standard unit of manufactured housing.
 Reconstruction is rehabilitation for purposes of this part.